-CERTIFICATES C (TO BE COMPLETED IN EVERY CASE)

-I further certify that:

-(1) None of the land to which the application relates constututes or forms part of an agricultural holding the second the applicant has given the requisite notice to every person other than myself / himself who at the beginning of the period of 21 days ending with the date of the application was a tenant of any agricultural holding any part of which was comprised in the land to which the application relates

-These persons are:

-Name

-K. S. L.

-Address

-Date of Service of Notice(s)

-CERTIFICATE D

-I confirm that I have been unable to notify all parties under Certificates A, B and C

-Delete whichever is inappropriate

-Signature of Applicant/Agent.
-On behalf of

-CHECKLIST - The following documentation should be submitted:

-please tick all boxes

-TWO APPLICATION FORMS DESIGN & ACCESS STATEMENT National and Major Applications Only FEE (Where appropriate) PRE - APPLICATION CONSULTATION REPORT National and Major Applications Only

-WARNING

-If any person issues a certificate which purports to comply with the requirements of Section 35 of The Town and County Planning (Scotland) Acts, and contains a statement which he knows to be false or misleading in a material particular or recklessly issues a certificate which purports to comply with those requirements and which contains a statement which is false or misleading in a material particular he shall be guilty of an offence and liable on summary conviction to a fine not exceeding level 3 on the standard scale.
+Ifurther certify that: (1) None of the land to which the application relates constitutes or forms part of an agricultural holding have / the applications given the requisite notice to every person other than myself / himself who at the beginning of the period of 21 days ending with the date of the application was a tenant of any agricultural holding any part of which was comprised in the land to which the application relates.
+These persons are: Name Address Date of Service of Notice(s) CERTIFICATED Confirm that I have been unable to notify all parties under Certificates A, B and C Delete whichever is inappropriate Signature of Applicant/Agent.
+On behalf of Delete whichever is inappropriate Signature of Applicant/Agent On behalf of Name Address Date of Service of Notice(s) CERTIFICATE D I confirm that I have been unable to notify all parties under Certificates A, B and C Delete whichever is inappropriate Signature of Applicant/Agent On behalf of CERTIFICATE D I confirm that I have been unable to notify all parties under Certificates A, B and C Delete whichever is inappropriate Signature of Applicant/Agent On behalf of Delete whichever is inappropriate Signature of Applicant/Agent.
+On behalf of Delete whichever is inappropriate Signature of Applicant/Agent.
+On behalf of Delete whichever is inappropriate Signature of Applicant/Agent.
+On behalf of Delete whichever is inappropriate Signature of Applicant/Agent.
+On behalf of Delete whichever is inappropriate Signature of Applicant/Agent.
+On behalf of Signature of Applicant/Agent .
+On behalf of CHECKLIST - The following documentation should be submitted: please tick all boxes TWO APPLICATION FORMS DESIGN & ACCESS STATEMENT National and Major Applications Only PRE - APPLICATION CONSULTATION REPORT National and Major Applications Only National and Major Applications Only WARNING If any person issues a certificate which purports to comply with the requirements of Section 35 of The Town and County Planning (Scotland) Acts, and contains a statement which he knows to be false or misleading in a material particular or recklessly issues a certificate which purports to comply with those requirements and which contains a statement which is false or misleading in a material particular he shall be guilty of an offence and liable on summary conviction to a fine not exceeding level 3 on the

-Data Protection: Invercive Council is obliged to comply with current Data Protection Laws and will use this information for the purpose of The Town and Country Planning (Scotland) Act 1997 and related purposes, legislation and regulation.
+Data Protection: Inverclyde Council is obliged to comply with current Data Protection Laws and will use this information for the purpose of The Town and Country Planning (Scotland) Act 1997 and related purposes, legislation and regulation.